Riverside, ID Demographics

 A map of Riverside's Population by Race

-Of the 237 places in Idaho, Riverside is the 96th most populous.
+Riverside is ranked the 113th most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Riverside was ranked the 96th most populous place in the 2020 Census.

 Riverside's White Population